link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Ashli.md

 ## Specifications and Constraints
 - The DC motors [2] shall be connected to the power supply and raspberry pi [3].
   - Rationale: The motors will need to be controlled by user interaction and power constraints for stability
-- The collector's [1] dual shaft wheels shall be connected by the raspberry pi [3]
+- The collector's [1] wheel's shall be connected by the raspberry pi [3]
   - Rationale: The wheels will need to be controlled by user interaction to be directed by instructions
 - The rotation of the motors [2] shall control the movement of the collector without any manual help.
    - Rationale : This will ensure that the movement maintains controllable while also ensuring the requirements to achieving a remote controlled tennis ball collector.
 - The DC motors [2] shall recieve it's directions from the RC controller system.
   - Rationale : This will ensure motors operate via user input to limit unexpected behavior
 - Shall continuely control the movement of the tennis ball collector [1].
   - Rationale : Control should be a constant factor within motor operation for reliable motions

+Other motor subsystem specifications defined in the Conceptual Design were deemed irrational.
+- The Dual Shaft Wheels shall not be connected by the Raspberry Pi
+  - Rationale : Resulting effect would not outweigh the additional resources and calculations needed to ensure that it would not negatively impact the functionality of the collector.
+- Shall operate continuously at rated power and rated voltage without exceeding temperature limits, as specified by IEC 60034-1
+  -Rationale: The reference of this standard no longer applies as there is no means of measuring "temperature limits"; mention of the standard wasn also removed in the Ethical, Professional, and Standards Considerations of the Conceptual Design.
+- Shall have a data rates based on the frequency: 2.4 GHz up to 250 kbps and 915 MHz, 40 kbps
+  - This constraint on data rates does not apply to the motor subsystem.

 ## Overview of Proposed Solution

 The proposed solution for this Motor subsystem is to provide user controlled motors on the pre-existing wheels of the tennis ball collector.
-Operations will be carried out from inputs and safety precautions of the RC subsystem and Power-Supply subsystem established by the raspberry pi [3] and the Sabertooth dual 12A motor driver [4].
-The soluion will consist of 3-4 DC motor, GEARMOTOR 50 RPM 12V METAL [2], capable of operating an approximately 52 lb collector (inferred using the documented weight of a referenced website [5]).
-To ensure control of the collector without manual help we must consider how to effectively add the motors.
-There is large set of wheels in the back, potentially within the metal barrel that feeds the tennis balls into the collection basket.
-If the wheels are connected by an axel the motor shaft can be directly connected to it by direct coupling; all other wheel connections will be stablized by a 3D printed altered design of a motor casing [7] tailored to the dimensions of the collector's caster brackets and motors.
+3-4 motors, GEARMOTOR 50 RPM 12V METAL [2], will be controlled by 2 motor drivers, Sabertooth dual 12A motor driver (Sabertooth 2x12) [4] (one for the collector's [1] front small wheels, and the other for the back larger wheels).
+Connectivity outside the motor subsystem will be through the motor drivers [4] that will satisfy specifications including connecting DC motors [2] to power supply and raspberry pi [3], connecting tennis ball collector's wheels to the Raspberry Pi, controlling movement and rotation of the collector [1] without any manual help, and recieving inputs of direction from RC subsystem.

 ## Interface with Other Subsystems

 The Motor subsystem has few inputs and outputs as one of the technical applications of the design.
-Inputs include the RC subsystem's wireless communication with the Raspberry Pi microprocessor [3]
-Power System subsystem will supply an input of supply voltage using a compatible battery for the motor drivers [4] to activate and the RC controller subsystem will input user instructions wirelessly to the raspberry pi microprocessor [3] which will be transferred to the motor driver [4] reflecting as an output with the motors [2] activating.
+Inputs include the Power Supply System subsystem's supply voltage using a compatible battery and the RC subsystem's input user instructions recieved from the raspberry pi microprocessor [3].
+All are inputs to the motor driver [4] which in turn, output's controll to the motors [2] for movement in the tennis ball collector [1].

 ## Buildable Schematic

-The schematic should be relevant to the design and provide ample details necessary for constructing the model.
-It must be comprehensive so that someone, with no prior knowledge of the design, can easily understand it.
-Each related component's value and measurement should be clearly mentioned.
+RC Subsystem will recieve user input that will wirelessny connect to the raspberry pi microprocessor [3].
+Through wiring, the motor driver will recieve input from the raspberry pi and using power from the power supply subsystem's battery the motor driver [4] will power on its corresponding motors, providing non-manual movement to the collector [1].

 ![motorsubsystem-schematic-36](https://github.com/user-attachments/assets/9750c082-0021-476d-ac5b-0e0db246b397)